PeaHay/MPRA/README.md

 Fig2 reveals the upward bias of the MOM-based estimators and shows the superiority of a Maximum-likelihood based approach with FLAIR when estimating the parameters of the underlying gamma distribution. <br />
 Fig4 can help with preparing the intial library of constructs by setting a lower limit on the number of cells sorted: There's little improvment on the accuracy of the estimates after s=200.

+## Files
+__Inference Folder__: <br>
+* Inference_lognormal_distribution.py: Script to perform maximum likelihood based inference (FLAIR) on Flow-seq data, applied to Cambray dataset.
+* FLAIR_lognormal_Cambray_1-4.ipynb: Jupyter notebook analysing the results of the inference on the 4 merged experimental replicates and elevate the resutls as ground truth to compare with the subsampled experiments.
+* Merging_repetitions_Cambray.ipynb :Jupyter notebook showing the filtration steps to clean the flow-seq sequecning raw data, and export it